cbg-ethz/SCITE/README.md

 `-fd <DOUBLE>` Set \<DOUBLE\> to the estimated false positive rate (false calling of heterozygous mutation) of the sequencing. experiment

-`-ad <DOUBLE> <DOUBLE>` Set the first \<DOUBLE\> to the estimated rate of missed heterozygous mutations in the sequencing experiment and set the second \<DOUBLE\> to the estimated rate of homozygous mutations called as heterozygous mutations.
+`-ad <DOUBLE> <DOUBLE>` Set the first \<DOUBLE\> to the estimated rate of missed heterozygous mutations in the sequencing experiment and set the second \<DOUBLE\> to the estimated rate of heterozygous mutations called as homozygous mutations (dropout of the wildtype allele).

 `-cc <DOUBLE>` Set \<DOUBLE\> to the estimated rate of homozygous mutations missed in the sequencing experiment.